GermanCentralLibraryForTheBlind/sublime-brailleMusic/README.md

 ## Features
 - syntax highlighting
-- shows scope name under the cursor (like *note.braille*) in the status bar
+- shows scope name under the cursor (like *note>accidental*) in the status bar
+### Configuration
+- loads specific settings for braille editing (ruler for end-of-line, tab-size etc.), see *Braille.sublime-settings*
 ### Commands
 - align commands in relation to the setted ruler ("line width") in the plugins config (default: 36):